-If you grew up in the 70s like I did, then you've probably heard of Green Goddess Dressing.
-Recently I was having a conversation about "City Chicken," another 70's throw back, with my sister.
-For some reason it reminded me of several dishes that were popular back then, including Chicken ala King and Turkey Tetrazinni.
+If you grew up in the 70s as I did, then you've probably heard of Green Goddess Dressing.
+Recently I was having a conversation about "City Chicken," another 70's throwback, with my sister.
+For some reason, it reminded me of several dishes that were popular back then, including Chicken ala King and Turkey Tetrazinni.
 This was before the advent of Ranch dressing, one of my favorites, but it's actually pretty similar.

 I had no idea where the dressing originated from, so I looked it up and found this on Wikipedia:

-Anchovy paste, garlic and lemon juice combine well with the greens giving this dressing plenty of flavor.
+Anchovy paste, garlic, and lemon juice combine well with the fresh herbs giving this dressing plenty of flavor.
 If you can't find anchovy paste, a couple of canned anchovy fillets will do just as well.

-Back in the day I remember my mom also serving this as a side sauce for seafood, and as a dip with veggies at parties.
+- Back in the day, I remember my mom also serving this as a dip with veggies at parties.

 - 1 tablespoon Anchovy paste

 - Fresh lemon juice approx. 2 tablespoons